Manuteaa/dbd_autoSkillCheck/README.md

 # Execution Instructions

 You can run the code:
-- From the windows standalone exe: just download the .exe file and run it
+- From the windows standalone app: just download the .exe file and run it (no install required)
 - From source: It's for you if you have some python knowledge, you want to customize the code or run it on GPU

-## Windows standalone exe
+## Windows standalone app

-I will push a standalone windows executable (CPU only).
-Just run the .exe !
+It's for you if you don't want to install anything, but just run the AI script.

-Check here later, I'm still working on it...
+Go to the releases page for instructions: https://github.com/Manuteaa/dbd_autoSkillCheck/releases

 ## From source